 CBD products in Canada are legal to purchase only for medical use.
-To qualify for this, one must get authorized to use cannabis for medical purposes and then register with Health Canada and eventually a licensed producer that can deliver the product to their doorstep.
+To qualify for this, one must get authorized to use cannabis for medical purposes and then register with Health Canada and eventually with a licensed producer who can deliver the product to their doorstep.

 I just have to add that CBD in general is not yet standardized globally and there are a lot of legal “grey” areas.

 Dispensaries in Canada are just one example, but now that Ontario has started shutting them down to open their own stores, I guess it’s best to get a medical card and go directly to an LP.